 And so when he refuses to disbelieve he doesn’t get killed, but when he refuses to eat dead meat he does get killed

+7:400 If man threated saying we’ll kill this other man or you commit zina with this woman, then he cant do anything until he’s killed, and if he does something he is sinful, because zina doesn’t become halal by being forced to do it.
+But if he does the zina, by qiyas he has hadd, but istiḥsān avoid the hadd.

 7:406 if someone threatents to imprison your father or you sell a slave, by qiyas that isn’t ikrah, but by istiḥsān it is

 7:415 if man in ihram told we’ll kill you unless you hunt this animal, and he doesn’t and is killed, then he’s rewarded